cjneely10/EukMetaSanity/INSTALLATION.md

 The `configure` script should ask you to confirm the location of your installation, as well as to select your search engine.
-Select 2 for `RMBlast`, and provide the path as `~/miniconda3/envs/EukMS_run/bin/` when requested (substituting for the proper path on your system).
+Select 2 for `RMBlast`, and provide the path as `~/miniconda3/envs/EukMS_run/bin/` when requested (substituting for the full path on your system).

 Finally, due to a small bug in the conda `RepeatMasker` conda environment, run the following command: